-The first reason I was drawn to this book because of the title.
+The first reason I was drawn to Pioneering Today by Melissa K. Norris was because of the title.
 I mean, it has “pioneering” in it.
 The whole concept of a modern pioneer intrigues me.

 Of course I realize reading a book about pioneering does not a pioneer make, but I hoped it would help me envision a simpler life…in a condo in the centre of a city.